neelimakapoor1/mapping_api/README.md

 Overview
 ---------
-This TypeScript API allows users to display outdoor and indoor maps in their progressive web-applications.
+This TypeScript API allows users to display outdoor and indoor maps in a web-application.
 Users can switch between 2D maps and 3D maps.
 2D maps are displayed using Google Maps API and 3D maps are displayed using Cesium API.

 Description of Classes